Teaching with Zoom

 For meetings not scheduled through the MyLS Zoom Meetings tab, please follow the next set of instruction to share recordings with students.

-Posting Zoom Links in Your Learning Management System
+Posting Links to Zoom Recordings in Your Learning Management System

 Remember to always share the passcode along with the link.